selfproclaimedgenius1706/Alzheimer-s-Disease-Detection/README.md

 - **RoBERTa (A Robustly Optimized BERT Pretraining Approach)**: RoBERTa is an optimized variant of BERT that significantly improves pretraining techniques, potentially enhancing its performance in understanding complex medical texts and nuances in Alzheimer's disease data.
 - **DeBERTa (Decoding-enhanced BERT with disentangled attention)**: DeBERTa is a BERT-based model with enhanced decoding mechanisms, enabling it to capture intricate relationships in medical text data

+**III.
+TRAINING SETTINGS**
+- Learning rate: The learning rate for all models is 1e-5
+- Epoch: The number of epochs for BERT, distilBERT and ALBERT is 10, while that of DeBERTa and RoBERTa is 20
+- Batch size: The mutual number of batch size for all models is 2 .